 Various studies and surveys were conducted by the committee and other interested individuals.
 The results indicated a strong interest in Lutheran secondary education even though financing was questionable.
 An association was formed in 1974 and individual members were solicited.

 An attempt was made to open the school in l975, but various roadblocks prevented that action.
 An additional year of study resulted in the calling of a principal and the securing of a site in which to conduct classes.
 The school, then named Lutheran High School of Dallas, opened its doors to 50 students in grades 7 and 8 in August 1976.
-The first years utilized rented facilities at Royal Lutheran Church and Churchill Way Presbyterian Church.
+The first years utilized rented facilities at Walnut Hill Lutheran Church and then moved to Churchill Way Presbyterian Church.

 After six years of using rented facilities, the Lord blessed the school with its own home.
 In October of 1982 classes were conducted in the first classroom facilities on Stults Road.
 The first gymnasium was added in 1987.
 Since that time, the Lord has blessed the school with a growing enrollment and further facilities.
 Our school added a new school wing including art and science laboratories in 1996.
 The Carlson Memorial Life Science Laboratory, the brick facade, and the Alumni Portico were all completed during 1997.
 The Brunworth Gymnasium was added in 2002, and the addition of Klekamp Hall and new locker rooms were completed in the fall of 2006.